Huawei Mate 10: Competitors

-The Mate 10 series came out in the same month as the Apple iPhone 8 and iPhone 10 and were positioned as direct competitors of these as well as the Samsung Galaxy S8 series released in April, 2017, though released at slightly lower price points.
+The Mate 10 series came out in the same month as the Apple iPhone 8 and iPhone 10 and were positioned as direct competitors of these as well as the Samsung Galaxy S8 series released in April 2017, though released at slightly lower price points.
 Other major competitors in the same timeframe were the OnePlus 5 and Google's Pixel 2 series.

 Reception

 The Huawei Mate 10 series received mostly positive reviews, especially regarding the camera feature.
 DxOMark gave it an overall 97 points, similar to the more expensive iPhone X and only 1 point behind the Google Pixel 2.
-Most reviewers praised the long battery life, a result of the 4000mAh battery, but criticized the heavily skinned EMUI software and the lack of certain features such as WLAN without MIMO, Bluetooth 5.0, and wireless charging for both models.
+Most reviewers praised the long battery life, a result of the 4000 mAh battery, but criticized the heavily skinned EMUI software and the lack of certain features such as WLAN without MIMO, Bluetooth 5.0, and inductive charging for both models.

 The Huawei Mate 10 Pro's lack of QHD+ resolution, storage expansion, and a headphone jack also received some criticism from reviewers.
-However it was praised in other aspects like including a bright and accurate-color OLED display, LTE Cat.
-18, Dual-VoLTE, Dual-SIM, aptX HD, good performance, very fast quick-charge technology, water and dust proofing (IP67), high build quality, exact location determination and excellent voice quality.
+However, it was praised in other aspects like including a bright and accurate-color OLED display, LTE Cat.
+18, Dual-VoLTE, Dual-SIM, aptX HD, good performance, very fast quick-charge technology, (theoretical) water and dust proofing (IP67), high build quality, exact location determination and excellent voice quality.